-From 2015 all chemicals and mixtures of chemicals will need to be labelled with new symbols and ‘hazard’ and ‘precautionary’ phrases.
-The requirement for this change came in to force in 2010 for substances (e.g. Turpentine) and will change for all products by December 2015.
+From 2015 all chemicals and mixtures will need to be labeled with new symbols and ‘hazard’ and ‘precautionary’ phrases.
+The requirement for this change came into force in 2010 for substances (e.g., turpentine) and will change for all products by December 2015.

 |Toxic Symbol||Harmful Symbol||Highly Flammable Symbol||Dangerous for the Environment Symbol|

-If a product is not labeled with a hazard warning then it is considered to be non-dangerous.
+A product that is not labeled with a hazard warning is considered non-dangerous.

 Those containing solvents: